yuezih/less-is-more/README.md

 Following the instruction of [LLaVA](https://github.com/haotian-liu/LLaVA) to prepare the environment, data (`LLaVA-Instruction-150K`) and pretraining models (e.g., `LLaVA-1.5-7b`).

-Train the selective EOS supervision model.
+Train the model with Selective EOS Supervision.
 The default configuration is set to train the `llava-1.5-7b` model with `Detail23k` for one epoch.

 ```bash
 cd LLaVA